marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 Continuing on with this scenario, now that traffic being generated, a packet analyzer can be used to capture any data that crosses a device's network interface.
 The analyzer will then inspect and decode these packets across multiple network stack layers.
 Some of the things a network packet analyzer will allow you to do include: capture and filter traffic, decode protocols, reconstruct sessions, troubleshoot network issues, and identify security problems.
 All while presenting the information in a human-readable format.

-When looking at tcpdump and Wireshark side by side, the main difference between the two is that tcpdump is a command-line-based while WireShark is GUI-based.
+When looking at tcpdump and Wireshark side by side, the main difference between the two is that tcpdump is command-line-based while WireShark is GUI-based.
 Because of this, tcpdump is text only and therefore more lightweight than Wireshark, which is graphical and thus heavier on system resources.
 A good rule of thumb is to be knowledgeable in both, as you never know which tool you may have to use in the field.

 ## man and Shell Built-ins
 First, power on the Kali Linux and Meta machines and sign in to both.